ADVANTECH-Corp/DeviceOn-x86_Edge_AI_Solution/ML | Label training data.md

 ### Label images

-* Click `Untagged` and then you can start to label images through its friendly UI/UX design. ( Moreover you still can enjoy auto-labeling, if you already have a trained model in the project.)
+* Click `Untagged` and then you can start to label images through its friendly UI/UX design. ( Moreover you also can enjoy auto-labeling if you already have at least one trained model in the project.)

 <p align="center">
   <img width="600" src="image\4.png">